 Chambers of the Year

-This award highlights the UK set that stands out for its impressive performance over the past year.
-Key factors considered will be evidence of an outstanding track record in winning high-end disputes, innovation, effective leadership, high-quality clerking, impressive financial performance and increased market share.
+This award highlights the UK set that stood out for its impressive performance over 2019.
+Key factors considered included evidence of an outstanding track record in winning high-end disputes, innovation, effective leadership, high-quality clerking, impressive financial performance and increased market share.

 Previous Winners / Nominees

 3 Verulam Buildings

 Given its problems in 2016/17, when there was talk of 3VB imploding, this set has enjoyed a renaissance since with robust performance in a number of areas combined with a 20% year-on-year increase in turnover.
 A number of strong barristers have joined, notably Hodge Malek QC from 39 Essex Street.

 Red Lion Chambers HIGHLY COMMENDED

 This criminal and regulatory set with over 100 barristers has 24 QCs – six of whom were appointed in 2018.
 Red Lion has developed a considerable reputation in its field, with former head of chambers and independent reviewer of terrorism legislation, Max Hill QC, recently appointed as Director of Public Prosecutions.

 Brick Court Chambers

 Brick Court’s position at the top of the commercial chambers tree is confirmed with a 12% increase in gross revenue reported – a significant increase for a large, mature set with 41 silks.
 The recent handover of the senior clerking team from Julian Hawes and Ian Moyler to their deputies, Paul Dennison and Tony Burgess, has been smooth and well-executed.